What's in this article?

 Machine learning is one of the most practical applications of AI in business because it’s fairly straightforward in how it performs.
 It uses algorithms that allow for input of data (analysis) and output of data (prediction and decision making).

-Why is AI/ML important?
+Why is AI/ML for business important?

 AI and ML in business are extremely important.
 Most businesses collect tons of data.
 This is especially true in the world of generating customers, where businesses likely collect, use, and track several data points for thousands of leads — quickly becoming super challenging to manage manually.